 Half of our long front porch is covered by the roof.
-The other half just has a lattice of 2 x 6s beams with 1 x 2s running sideways.
-This looks nice but lets the sun and the famous Oregon rain beat down on our freshly painted railing and makes the porch slippery to walk on.
+The other half was created as part of our garage conversion and has a lattice of 2 x 6s beams with 1 x 2s running sideways.
+I thought we could just leave the pergola look here, but we learned after a year that while it looks nice it lets sun and the famous Oregon rain beat down on our freshly painted railing and makes the porch slippery to walk on.

 We needed to cover 24′ of porch, but only needed 6′ lengths.
 So we purchased 10 panels and had the home improvement store cut them to 6′.
 Our plan was to use the 2′ scraps to cover the final 4 feet of porch- and save a few bucks.